Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

 \subsubsection{The Raw Dataset}

 Consider an environment where each unit of observation is associated with an outcome $Y$ and a set $A$ of potential causal covariates $(X^{a})_{a\in A}$.
 The outcome and each covariate is binary.
 Suppose the dataset is ``wide,'' so the set of potential causes for the outcome is large relative to the number of observations.
-In fact, we assume a continuum of covariates, so $A=[0,1]$ (this assumption is relaxed in Section \ref{sec:kvariables}).
+In fact, we assume a continuum of covariates; so $A=[0,1]$.
 For instance, the covariates may indicate the presence or absence of different SNPs in a person's genetic sequence, while the outcome refers to the presence or absence of a certain disease.

-There is one covariate $a^{*}$, the \emph{true cause}, that is perfectly correlated with $Y$, so $Y=X^{a^{*}}$.
+There is one covariate $a^{*} \in A$, the \emph{true cause}, with $\mathbb{P}[X^{a^{*}}=Y]=\psi$ for some $\psi\in (1/2,1]$.
+So the true cause is positively correlated with the outcome, but it may not be perfectly correlated.
 For instance, $a^{*}$ is the one SNP that causes the disease in question.
-There is also a \emph{red herring} covariate $a^{\redherr}\in A$ with $Y=1-X^{a^{\redherr}}$.
+There is also a \emph{red herring} covariate $a^{\redherr}\in A$ that is independent of $Y$.
 The red herring represents a theoretically plausible mechanism for the outcome $Y$ that can only be disproved with data.
 For instance, $a^{\redherr}$ might be a SNP that seems as likely to cause the disease as $a^*$ based on a biological theory about the roles of different SNPs.
-For the baseline model, we analyze the easiest case where even a small amount of data can rule out the red herring, so we model $X^{a^{\redherr}}$ as perfectly negatively correlated with the outcome.
-We relax the assumption of perfect negative correlation in Section~\ref{sec:generalredherring}.